-- Submit a check payable to “Wake Forest University School of Law” at the University Cashier Office/Student Financial Services, located Reynolda Hall.
+Submit a check payable to “Wake Forest University” at the University Cashier’s Office/Student Financial Services Office, located in Reynolda Hall.

-- Or you may pay online through the Deacon Electronic Account Center (DEAC), which is the online WFU electronic billing system.
+Pay online through the Deacon Electronic Account Center (DEAC), which is the online WFU electronic billing system.
 Students and authorized payers can view student account activity and pay by e-check.
 Students log in through their WIN account.
-Parents must be set up as an authorized payer by the student in order to have access and receive e-statement notifications.
-Please go to the Student Financial Services website for more information and for the parent or student log-in links.
+Parents must be set up as an authorized payer by the student to have access and receive e-statement notifications.
+Please visit the Student Financial Services website for more information and for the parent or student log-in links.

 Payment Information for non-Wake Forest Students

 Payment by non-Wake Forest students must be paid via a personal check payable to Wake Forest University.